No products in the cart.

-Train horns are typically a high-frequency noise, meaning they have a shorter wavelength.
+The sound of a train’s horn, and it’s wheels squeaking on the tracks are typically a high-frequency sounds, meaning they have a shorter wavelength.
 High-frequency noises are easier to block than their low-frequency counterparts.
-The easiest ways to reduce these noises is with soundproof curtains or drapes or certain outdoor barriers to absorb the sounds and reduce soundwaves.
+The easiest ways to reduce these noises is by installing sound blocking products at the source of entry into your home.

 - You can also abate noise by creating outdoor barriers.
-By building a fence around your yard you can diminish soundwaves before they get to the walls of your house.
-You can further reduce soundwaves by adding a row of shrubs or bushes in front of your home.
+By building a fence around your yard you can diminish sound waves before they get to the walls of your house.
+You can further reduce sound waves by adding an outdoor sound blocking barrier row of shrubs or bushes in front of your home.

-Train noise can prevent you from conducting focused activities and hinder your ability to sleep through the night.
-Stop train noise in its tracks by installing soundproofing solutions and talking to your city officials about becoming a Quiet Zone.
+Train noise can prevent you from conducting focused activities and can even hinder your ability to sleep through the night.
+Stop train noise in its tracks (pun intended) by taking advantage of soundproofing solutions and talking to your city officials about becoming a Quiet Zone.

-Have more questions about soundproofing against train noise?
+Have more soundproofing questions about reducing train noise in your town/home?
 Leave them in the comments below!